-- A symposium on the 29 November 2017 to explore the forthcoming regulatory changes to legal education including a range of stakeholder perspectives.
+- A symposium to explore the regulatory changes to legal education including a range of stakeholder perspectives (29 November 2017).

-- Professor Roger Brownsword and Jeffrey Wale, met with the Parliamentary Under-Secretary for Public Health and Innovation and the Minister of State for Health on the 9 March 2017 to discuss the ethical issues associated with non-invasive prenatal testing (NIPT) and the evaluative roll out of NIPT for Down’s, Edwards’ and Patau’s syndromes within the NHS Fetal Anomaly Screening Programme.
+- Meeting with the Minister of State for Health and the Parliamentary Under-Secretary for Public Health and Innovation to discuss the ethical issues associated with non-invasive prenatal testing (NIPT) and the evaluative roll out of NIPT for Down’s, Edwards’ and Patau’s syndromes within the NHS Fetal Anomaly Screening Programme (9 March 2017)